filkry/crowbrain/chi2014/narrative.md

 	+ this process was difficult and error prone, and we are developing a rool to speed it up
 + attempted Good Turing frequency estimation on the idea pool to try and predict probability of seeing a new idea.
 First pass at this failed spectacularly

+## Pilot 14

++ thought there was a linear relationship between originality and number of responses requested; convinced this had to fall off somewhere
++ requested old questions with 75/100 responses
++ coded this data and previous in heirarchical clusters

 our answers
 ===========